bullioncapital/kinesis-core/docs/software/commands.md

   private key.
 For example:

 `$ stellar-core convert-id SDQVDISRYN2JXBS7ICL7QJAEKB3HWBJFP2QECXG7GZICAHBK4UNJCWK2`
+* **dump-ledger**: Dumps the current ledger state from bucket files into JSON **--output-file** with optional filtering. **--last-ledgers** option allows to only dump the ledger entries that were last modified within that many ledgers. **--limit** option limits the output to that many arbitrary records. **--filter-query** allows to specify a filtering expression over `LedgerEntry` XDR.
+Expression should evaluate to boolean and consist of field paths, comparisons, literals, boolean operators (`&&`, ` ||`) and parentheses.
+The field values are consistent with `print-xdr` JSON
+    representation: enums are represented as their name strings, account ids as encoded strings, hashes as hex strings etc. Filtering is useful to minimize the output JSON size and then optionally process it further with tools like `jq`.
+Query filter examples:

+    * `data.type == 'OFFER'` - dump only offers
+    * `data.account.accountID == 'GAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA' ||
+       data.trustLine.accountID == "GAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA"`
+       - dump only account and trustline entries for the specified account.
+    * `data.account.inflationDest != NULL` - dump accounts that have an optional
+      `inflationDest` field set.
+    * `data.offer.selling.assetCode == 'FOOBAR' &&
+       data.offer.selling.issuer == 'GAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA'` -
+       dump offers that are selling the specified asset.
+    * `data.trustLine.ext.v1.liabilities.buying < data.trustLine.ext.v1.liabilities.selling` -
+      dump trustlines that have buying liabilites less than selling liabilites
+    * `(data.account.balance < 100000000 || data.account.balance >= 2000000000)
+       && data.account.numSubEntries > 2` - dump accounts with certain balance
+       and sub entries count, demonstrates more complex expression

+   This command may also be used to aggregate ledger data to a CSV table using all the above options in combination with **--agg** and (optionally) **--group-by**.
+   **--agg** supports the following aggregation functions: `sum`, `avg` and `count`.
+   For example:

+   * `--group-by "data.type" --agg "count()"` - find the count of entries per type.
+   * `--group-by "data.offer.selling.assetCode, data.offer.selling.issuer"
+      --agg "sum(data.offer.amount), avg(data.offer.amount)"` - find the total offer
+      amount and average offer amount per selling offer asset name and issuer.

+   See more examples in [ledger_query_examples.md](ledger_query_examples.md).

 * **dump-xdr <FILE-NAME>**:  Dumps the given XDR file and then exits.
 * **encode-asset --code <CODE> --issuer <ISSUER>**: Prints a base-64 encoded asset.